The science of baby sleeping through the night

 Fragmented night sleep

-The first thing that the research is relatively unanimous on is the number one cause of sleep deprivation.
-Contrary to popular opinion it’s not about not being in bed long enough, it’s caused by broken or fragmented sleep.
+The number one cause of sleep deprivation isn’t a short night, it’s broken sleep.
 Plagued with lots of wake ups, you’re not getting the restorative, quality sleep required – it’s really more akin to simply taking a series of naps.

-With this in mind, some of the most telling research is in what science has to say about fragmented night sleeps and frequent waking, especially in our little people.
+Some of the most telling research focuses on fragmented night sleeps and frequent waking, especially in our little people.
 Studies found that 23% of five month olds did not sleep six hours consecutively, and 32% of these infants still weren’t sleeping a six hour stretch when they reached 29 months – two full years later.
 That’s a lot of broken nights!

 What is causing frequent waking?

-A study by professor Evelyne Touchette of 1741 infants set out to look at the factors that contributed to not sleeping six hours in a stretch at 5 months, 17 months and 29 months of age – and some common themes emerged.
+A study by Professor Evelyne Touchette of 1,741 infants looked at the factors that contributed to not sleeping six hours in a stretch at 5 months, 17 months and 29 months of age – and some common themes emerged.

 In five month olds, the most significant factor contributing to broken sleep was whether the baby was being fed every time they woke up.
 Of course, we know that newborns need to eat at night, however once past that newborn stage, if your child is gaining weight steadily, we can start to look at other ways to settle them.